Learn what laws and regulations govern work by those under 18, what types of work are allowed, and how to obtain a work permit.

 - manufacturing paints, colors, or white lead;

-- establishments where consumption of alcoholic beverages is the main business; or
+- establishments where consumption of alcoholic beverages is the main business with exceptions; or

 - as a driver or helper on a truck or commercial vehicle with more than two axles.

 At what age can someone be a lifeguard?